kyoheiu/leaf/README.md

 - TypeScript as the frontend
   - Next.js
+  - puppeteer to get contents
+  - mozilla/readability
   - tailwindcss
 - Rust as the backend
   - axum
-  - headless-chrome to get contents
-  - customized content extractor based on mozilla/readability
   - ammonia as the sanitizer
   - tantivy as the full-text search engine
 - SQLite as the database